Quantae res vitae placent, tanto beatior eris.

 I do believe that this is the secret to success in life, in business and in relationships.
 If you can find something to like about a person, product, service, work, or job, you will be more engaged in it.
 When people are engaged, they perform better and are happier.
 When they are happier, they attract others to them, and they in turn become more successful.
 People who want to believe are attracted to believers, people who want to be happy are attracted to happy people.

 Artists and teachers show us how to find the beauty that is in things which we would probably otherwise overlook.
-Actively looking for beauty and meaning, or just actively looking for things to like, is my personal secret to happiness.
+Actively looking for beauty and meaning, or just looking for things to like, is my personal secret to happiness.

 I studied several years of Latin and ancient Greek in college and graduate school, along with a few years of graduate coursework English Literature, Art History, Medieval History and Philosophy.
 My three literary idols are Donna Tartt, J. K. Rowling and Iris Murdoch.
 I especially like British novelists, the Catholic (and Anglo-Catholic) literary tradition founded in classics and philosophy.